Referral to emergency

 History

-• detailed description of the abdominal pain including site, radiation, severity, character, pattern, precipitating or relieving factors, duration of symptoms, associated symptoms, functional impact
+• detailed description of the abdominal pain including site, radiation, severity, character, pattern, precipitating or relieving factors, duration of symptoms, associated symptoms, functional impact, presentations to emergency departments

 • presence or absence of red flags: